mjonuschat/voron-mods/content/docs/guides/optimized-bed-leveling-macros.md

 - **HORIZONTAL_MOVE_Z**: Specifies the intermediate move height (in mm) between probes
 - **RETRY_TOLERANCE**: Defines the maximum allowable deviation between the largest and smallest probed points, triggering retry leveling if exceeded
+- **SAMPLES**: Specifies the number of probe samples to use per leveling point